Khalil-Zaman/SnakeGameAI/README.md

 mysnake.py
-Install the necessary modules, and run to play the famous traditional snake game
+Install the necessary modules, and run to play the traditional snake game

 mysnakeAI.py
 My Snake game consists a rectangular grid of a 100 squares.
 Given what's on each square, feed the data